-Having a unique profile can significantly improve your interview call-ups.
+Having a unique profile can significantly improve your interview call-ups and help you to become a house sitter.
 Many house sitters who get assistance from top resume writing sites don’t even have to send applications anymore.
 Their profile and introductory messages attract homeowners to shortlist them for interviews right away.

-Flexibility means more job applications, which in turn results in more references.
-Having great reviews from homeowners improves your chances of landing the best sitting gigs available.
+Flexibility means more job applications as you become a house sitter.
+This in turn results in more house sitter references.
+Having great reviews or references from homeowners improves your chances of landing the best sitting gigs available.

 It’s a good idea to research ample information about the community before heading out for a sitter job.
 Such knowledge will help you connect better with the homeowners and neighbours.
 You can easily find your way around the community and learn about its sights and hotspots.

-Consider taking a pet first aid class in the event of an emergency.
+Consider taking a pet first aid class in the event of an emergency, it might help you if you become a house sitter for pets.
 Most long-term assignments also include petsitting, so you’ll have to be ready to dedicate yourself.
 You can sign up for a class that typically takes one day to complete.

 Final thoughts on how to become a house sitter